 How to make an AIP sauce

 This recipe can easily be adjusted for the AIP protocol.
 Simply eliminate the addition of chili pepper and black pepper.
 To add additional heat, consider adding more garlic and include 2 scallions or ⅛ of a red onion.
-I recommend keeping the onion to a minimum.
-Adding too much onion can overpower the sauce.
+I recommend keeping the onion to a minimum to avoid overpowering the sauce.

 Instructions